 - Put the cornstarch in a small bowl and whisk the 2 tablespoons of milk until no lumps remain.
 Set aside.

-- Pour the 2 cups of milk into a 2 qt. saucepan, add sugar and vanilla.
+- Pour the 2 cups of milk into a 2 quart saucepan, add sugar and vanilla.
 Set over medium heat and whisking, bring to a boil.

 - As soon as milk boils, whisk in the cornstarch slurry very slowly.
 The sauce will start to thicken immediately.
 Whisk until smooth and remove from heat.

 - Put the pot in the ice bath and continue to whisk until the sauce is cooled.
 You can add a little cream if you want it thinner.
-My sauce came out thin so I didn’t need to add any cream although I wished I could have.
+My sauce came out thin so I didn’t need to add any more cream.